Mass Law Blog

 Trust but Verify: Peeking Inside the “Black Box” of Machine Learning

 Disclaimer: I’m not a computer or AI scientist.
-However, neither are the judges and juries that will be asked to apply copyright law to this technology.
+However, neither are the judges and juries that will be asked to apply copyright law to this technology, or the legislators that may enact laws regulating it.
 It’s unlikely that they will go much beyond the level of detail I’ve used here.

-The “large” in Large Language Models refers to the enormous number of parameters these models can contain – sometimes in the trillions.
-These parameters are essentially the model’s learned patterns and relationships, fine-tuned through exposure to massive amounts of text data.
-The larger the dataset, the better the AI model.
+The “large” in Large Language Models primarily refers to the enormous number of parameters these models contain – sometimes in the trillions.
+These parameters represent the model’s learned patterns and relationships, fine-tuned through exposure to massive amounts of text data.
+While larger and more diverse high-quality datasets can lead to better AI models, other factors such as model architecture, training techniques, and fine-tuning also play important roles in model performance.

 AI companies employ various methods to acquire this data –